Overgaden Oven Vandet 52: Early history

 The site was originally part of the same property as Overgaden oven Vandet 54–56.
 The large property was initially owned by the crown.
 In 1641, it was ceded to Peder Gregersen.
-The property was listed as No. 96 in Christianshavn Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by Hans Nansen the Younger (1635-1713).
+The property was listed as No. 96 in Christianshavn Quarter in Copenhagen's first cadastre of 1689 and was at that time owned by Hans Nansen the Younger (1635–1713).
 He was active in trade on Iceland.
 On 27 December 1670, he was appointed as member of Kommercekollegiet.
-In 1671, he wwas also appointed as a member of Admiralitetskollegiet.
+In 1671, he was also appointed as a member of Admiralitetskollegiet.
 In 1688, he was appointed as president of Copenhagen.
 The property was later divided into two separate properties.
 The narrow southwestern property (now No. 52) was listed as No. 176 in the new cadastre of 1756 and was at that time owned by castor Michael Juel.
-A seven-bays-long, two-storey, halftimbered building fronted the street.
+A seven-bays-long, two-storey, half timbered building fronted the street.
 A back garden with fruit trees continued all the way to Dronningensgade on the other side of the block.